noppanut15/depthviz/README.md

 ## Usage

-**1. Download Your Data:**
+**1. Get Your Data:**

-Export your dive log data from your dive computer or diving application.
+- **Option 1:** Export your dive log data from your dive computer or diving application.
 See the source options below for supported formats.

+- **Option 2:** If you don't have a dive computer, you can manually input your dive log data using the `manual` source option.
+See the [Manual Mode](#manual-mode-creating-depth-overlays-without-a-dive-computer) section for more details.

 **2. Generate the Overlay:**

-In this step, you will use the `depthviz` to generate a video overlay that displays the depth information from your dive log.
+Use `depthviz` to generate a depth overlay video from your dive log.

 ```bash
 depthviz -i <input_file> -s <source> -o <output_video.mp4>